As Long as There's Music (Charlie Haden and Hampton Hawes album)

-As Long as There's Music is an album of duets by bassist Charlie Haden and pianist Hampton Hawes recorded in 1976 and released on the Artists House label in 1978.
-The 1993 CD reissue added a bonus track originally released on The Golden Number and three alternative takes from the recording sessions.
+As Long as There's Music is an album of duets by bassist Charlie Haden and pianist Hampton Hawes, recorded in 1976 and released on the Artists House label in 1978.
+The album features a mix of original compositions by Hawes and Haden and music by others.
+"This Is Called Love" is a contrafact based on Cole Porter's What Is This Thing Called Love?.
+The 1993 CD reissue added a bonus track (originally released on The Golden Number) and three alternative takes from the recording sessions.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars, stating, "This quiet and often lyrical set contains a great deal of thoughtful and subtle music by two masters".
+The AllMusic review by Scott Yanow stated: "This quiet and often lyrical set contains a great deal of thoughtful and subtle music by two masters".

 Track listing

 All compositions by Charlie Haden and Hampton Hawes except where noted.